christianvoigt/argdown/docs/guide/colorizing-nodes.md

 <b> #tag-1
 ```

-As you can see if you look at c or b, the first tag applied to an element is used to determine its color.
+As you can see if you look at __c__ or __b__, the first tag applied to an element is used to determine its color.
 Additional tags are ignored.

 ## The `colorScheme` setting